m67hoff/aspera-browser/node.js-server/README.md

 - Docker Image available
 - highly configurable
 - just uses Aspera Connect and NodeAPI
-- can host connet and all libs to run in internal networks
+- can host connect and all libs to run in internal networks
 - Angular SPA can also run separate from the node.js server
 - opensource